anyars-encarta/tooltip/README.md

 Tooltip is a basic app developed to showcase the use tooltips.
 Created with React and Vite.
 When a user hovers on an element, a tooltip appears.

 Tooltip is a basic app developed to showcase the use tooltips.
 Created with React and Vite.
-When a user hovers on an element, a tooltip
+When a user hovers on an element

 Currently, two official plugins are available: